Understanding Cryptographic Hash Functions and Password Security

 - Checking if it matches the stored hash.

 This trial-and-error approach is sometimes referred to as a brute force attack.
-However, strong cryptographic hash functions are designed to make this brute force approach extremely time-consuming and expensive for any non-trivial data size.
+But strong cryptographic hash functions are designed to make this brute force approach extremely time-consuming and expensive for any non-trivial data size.

 Popular Hash Types